Mana Kawabe: 2022–2023 season

 Kawabe began her season with a bronze medal at the 2022 CS U.S. International Figure Skating Classic.
 On the Grand Prix, she first competed at the 2022 Grand Prix de France, where she finished third in the short program, but dropped to sixth place overall after an error-riddled free skate.
 At her second event, the 2022 Grand Prix of Espoo, Kawabe was again third in the short program despite a slight under rotation on her triple flip.
 She indicated that she had been focusing on training her free skate, hoping to avoid "repeating the same mistakes."
 She managed a season's best score in the free skate, placing second in that second and holding third overall to take the bronze medal.

 At the 2022–23 Japan Championships, Kawabe came in ninth place.
 Two months later, she won the bronze medal at the International Challenge Cup, joining Kaori Sakamoto and Mai Mihara in a Japanese sweep of the podium, and finishing second in the free skate after a disappointing ninth in the short program.

+2023–2024 season

+Beginning the season on the Grand Prix at the 2023 Skate America, Kawabe placed eighth after a difficult free skate where she fell twice.
+She remarked afterward "I have no idea what happened with my jumps."
+She went on to place ninth at the 2023 Grand Prix of Espoo.

+Kawabe came in thirteenth place at the 2023–24 Japan Championships.

+2024–2025 season

+Kawabe competed at the 2024–25 Japan Championships, where she finished thirteenth.

+In February 2025, it was announced that Kawabe made a coaching change from Mihoko Higuchi to Masakazu Kagiyama.